 Do you need to cancel your mail?
 Our housekeeper deals with our mail, tucking it in a discreet place away from the guests.
 But you may prefer that the post office handle that.
 Speaking of housekeepers, this is the week to meet with that person and go over the details and expectations for the week.
 Walk your house prior to the housekeeper visit.
 Where will housekeeping store and sort linens?
 Are all cleaning supplies stocked and in easy to reach places?
 Show your housekeeper where things like lightbulbs, batteries, etc... are kept.
 Speaking of batteries, be sure things like smoke detectors have fresh batteries so your detector does not make the irritating beep during the rental period.

 This is the week for any information to be printed.
 You don't want to bombard your guests with little notes everywhere, but if you have confusing remotes, multi-switch light switches, or any very quirky things about your home....do leave a little note.
-We also leave our address and house phone number at our land line phones in case they need to tell someone where they were staying.
+We also leave our address clearly printed on the fridge, in case they need to remember where they are staying in an emergency.
 (I like to include our cell numbers, as well as the housekeeper's cell number, but your agent can advise you of their protocol.)

 We also tie green ribbons to the drawers we have emptied in each room and leave a small note, telling our guests that the drawers with the ribbons are for their use and we wish them a good stay.
 (Remember they need 2 drawers and a place to hang their clothing in every bedroom.)
 We also tell them where extra blankets and pillows are kept if they have different needs than what we prepared.
 If you have a large home with many bedrooms, you may want to print out some creative numbers for the doors.
 It is easy for the guests to leave a note for the housekeeper to change sheets in bedrooms, 1, 5, and 6.